TJH33/MedicalFTP/README.md

 * A UI application which can retrieve the CSV files from a given point in time.

 Alongside this, the CSV files have to meet given requirements in order to be considered valid.

+Due to Git configuration issues, the blank username commits are **Thomas H2**